It's a bit tricky to explain what exactly a file system is in just one sentence.

 These layers can be implemented as independent or tightly coupled abstractions.

-When people talk about file systems, they refer to one of these layers.
+When people talk about file systems, they refer to one of these layers or all three as one unit.

-Although these layers are different across operating systems, the concept is pretty much the same.
+Although these layers are different across operating systems, the concept is the same.

-The physical file system interacts with the actual storage hardware, via device drivers.
+The physical file system interacts with the storage hardware via device drivers.

 The virtual file system provides a consistent view of various file systems mounted on the same operating system.